-Table 14 - Other Algorithms
+Table 14 - Other algorithms

-When a CSP is loaded or updated in the asset store, the MFP Cryptographic Module(A) generates a CRC-32 checksum.
-Whenever the CSP is used by a service (referenced through its asset ID), the MFP Cryptographic Module(A) verifies the integrity of the CSP comparing the existing and re-calculated checksums.
+When a CSP is loaded or updated in the asset store, the MS1201 Security Sub-system generates a CRC-32 checksum.
+Whenever the CSP is used by a service (referenced through its asset ID), the MS1201 Security Sub-system verifies the integrity of the CSP comparing the existing and recalculated checksums.